-3. SIGNIFICANT ACCOUNTING JUDGMENTS, ESTIMATES AND ASSUMPTIONS
+MATERIAL ACCOUNTING JUDGMENTS, ESTIMATES AND 3.
+ASSUMPTIONS

 The preparation of the Group's financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities, at the end of the reporting period.
 However, uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of the asset or liability affected in future periods.
-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, which have a significant risk of causing a material adjustment to the carrying amounts of the asset of the carrying amounts of assets and liabilities within the next financial year, are described below.
+The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, which have a material risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.